SysKitTeam/docs-bp/sharepoint-software-boundaries-and-limits/limits-by-hierarchy/site-collection-limits/number-of-site-collections.md

 ---
-title: Number of Site Collections
-description: >-
-  Number of Site Collections best practices report by SPDocKit  determines whether the number of site collections in the farm is in accordance with Microsoft recommendations.
+description: Number of Site Collections best practices report by SPDocKit determines whether the number of site collections in the farm is in accordance with Microsoft recommendations.
-author: Matija Hanzic
-date: 23/6/2017
-tags: >-
-  Windows SharePoint Services 3.0,SharePoint Server 2007,SharePoint Foundation 2010,SharePoint Server 2010,SharePoint Foundation 2013,SharePoint Server
-  2013,SharePoint Server 2016
 ---

 # Number of Site Collections